godwinnwalozie/godwinnwalozie/README.md

 Career-wise, I have over 14 years of combined work experience in the consulting, B2B IT SaaS Industry .
 Have held progressive roles in Sales - Revenue Operations, Data and Business Intelligence and Strategy.

-I am very experienced in data analysis, exploration, manipulation and predictive analysis; working with   Python Pandas, Matplotlib, Seaborn, Scipy, SQL.
+I am very experienced in data analysis, exploration, manipulation and predictive analysis; working with   Python Pandas,NumPy, Matplotlib, Seaborn, Scipy, SQL[PostgreSQL]
 Very passionate about Data Science, open source, digital products.

 I happy and willing to collaborate to further improve my skills up to the level of deep Machine learning and other scientific applications